-How A Christian Hip Hop Artist Got Hired by WWE from Making Wrestler Theme Music Remixes (Interview)
+How Christian Rap Artist Josiah Williams Got Hired by WWE from Making Wrestler Theme Music Remixes (Interview)

 Christian rapper Josiah Williams has found himself in front of a lot of people lately.
 The creator of Wrestle & Flow, a wrestling and hip-hop mash-up, found himself discovered by the WWE.
 Now, he’s an employee of the mega-conglomerate of a company.